bmoren/p5.collide2D/README.md

     for (const { x, y } of poly)  vertex(x, y);
     endShape(CLOSE);

-    ellipse(mouseX, mouseY, 10, 10); // put a small ellipse on our point.
+    circle(mouseX, mouseY, 10); // put a small ellipse on our point.

     hit = collidePointPoly(mouseX, mouseY, poly); // 3rd param is an array of vertices.